Volunteering opportunities at ALL

 Mentors key to success of Language Futures approach: Language Futures is an exciting initiative for creative language departments interested in developing languages beyond the classroom.
 It works in tandem with the languages provision already in place in school and is suitable for pupils wishing to increase the number of languages studied or any pupils with a thirst for languages.
 Language Futures is not designed to ‘teach’ a language, but to equip students with the skills to develop as independent learners supported by school, home and a language proficient mentor from the community.
 Students choose the language they wish to learn and receive personalised support from language proficient mentors who are volunteers with an in-depth knowledge and fluency in a particular language, recruited to provide good models of the language and advise students on specific language queries and learning tasks either as part of the curriculum or during an after school club.
 Mentors are an integral part of the Language Futures approach – both teachers and pupils speak about the difference they make and the impact they have on learning.

 “The success of the programme has been the introduction of the mentors.
 I have three mentors who are enthusiastic and very supportive of their students.
-They have marked work, set challenges and chivvied students along as well as researching websites, creating games and giving rewards.”
+They have marked work, set challenges and chivied students along as well as researching websites, creating games and giving rewards.”
 Language Futures teacher

 ‘’The mentor has specialised, local knowledge of the language and country that a teacher wouldn’t have; the mentor can illuminate the students as to food, customs, traditions, celebrations, national sport and cultural icons that the student otherwise might not be aware of.’’
 Language Futures teacher